Amazon SEO in 2022: The Definitive Guide

 This article will walk you through Amazon SEO and tell you what you need to know for 2022.
 Let’s start with understanding what is Amazon SEO, and how does it work.

 What is Amazon SEO, and How Does It Work?

 Amazon SEO revolves around keywords, like most search engines.

-Keywords are how you get discovered.
+Keywords are how you get discovered by customers.

 If you don’t get discovered, you don’t get sales.
 It’s as simple as that.

 And Amazon prides itself on providing the most relevant results to their customers’ searches.

 In a nutshell, the algorithm matches the search term entered by the customer with the keywords in your product listing to show the right products to the right shoppers.